-In addition to SEND Local Area Partnership, all other public or private organizations in Birmingham will be invited over Summer 2022 to sign up to the principles in this Framework - this will include all Birmingham Schools, GP and Community Health centres, Leisure Centres, etc. Once they have signed, they will be listed in Appendix 1.
+In addition to the SEND Local Area Partnership, all other public or private organisations in Birmingham will be invited to sign up to the principles in this Framework and Charter.
+This will include all Birmingham schools, GP surgeries, community health centres, children's centres, and Family Hubs, local grassroot organisations, parent support groups, and voluntary and faith sector groups.